cicl2018/semeval-2019-task-10/simple_math/README.md

 - code is [here](https://github.com/wojciechz/learning_to_execute), but it is writen in lua.

 - I will try this model with our data.
 See if it works.

+- I have tried this model to our data, but I don't think it is working.
+See /simple_math/raw.py

+- Also, I have tridd this with simple algebra like "If x + 12 = 45, what is the value of x?".
+It is learning but not so good.
+I will try to run this with a large dataset and more iteration.
+See simple_algebra.py